quixio/quix-samples/applications/image-processing/webcam-input/README.md

 ## How to run

-Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) or log-in and visit the Library to use this project.
+Create a [Quix](https://portal.platform.quix.ai/self-sign-up?xlink=github) account or log-in and visit the Library to use this project.

 Clicking `Setup & deploy` on the library item, deploys a pre-built container in Quix.
 Complete the environment variables to configure the container.